reactive-python/reactpy/docs/source/core-concepts.rst

     async with idom.Layout(ClickCount()) as layout:
         patch = await layout.render()

 The layout also handles the triggering of event handlers.
-Normally this is done automatically by a :ref:`Dispatcher <Layout Dispatcher>`, but for now we'll do it manually.
-We can use a trick to hard-code the ``event_handler_id`` so we can pass it, and a fake event, to the layout's :meth:`~idom.core.layout.Layout.dispatch` method.
-Then we just have to re-render the layout and see what changed:
+Normally these are automatically sent to a :ref:`Dispatcher <Layout Dispatcher>`, but for now we'll do it manually.
+To do this we need to pass a fake event with its "target" (event handler identifier), to the layout's :meth:`~idom.core.layout.Layout.dispatch` method, after which we can re-render and see what changed:

 .. testcode::